Flight Training Scholarships

 The 2015 scholarship application is now available!

-If you have questions about the eligibility requirements or the application please email FTscholarship@aopa.org.
+If you have questions about the AOPA Foundation’s flight training scholarships or the grants for nonprofits that offer flight training scholarships, please email FTscholarship@aopa.org.

 For information on additional scholarship opportunities, please visit our aviation scholarships webpage.

 In an effort to support outstanding student pilots, the AOPA Foundation will be awarding 25 scholarships, ranging from $2,500 to $12,000, in 2015.

 Scholarship applications are due on Sunday, August 9, 2015 and winners will be announced on Friday, October 2, 2015.

 A special thank you to those who have donated to the AOPA Foundation in support of the Flight Training Scholarship Program.
 Because of you, we are able to support passionate aviators of all ages who serve as lifelong ambassadors for general aviation.